 Annexure # 9.2 Implementation Partner

-Each of the Qualifying condition mentioned below for the ERP Product OEM’s authorized Implementation Partner and for the offered ERP Product is MANDATORY.
+Each of the Qualifying conditions mentioned below for the ERP Product OEM’s authorized Implementation Partner and for the offered ERP Product is MANDATORY.
 In case any of the conditions listed below is not met, the bidder will be disqualified.